rayala30/noMATic/README.md

-# BJJ-Match-CommandLine
+# noMATic
-Creating a CLI program to practice my Java skillset.
-This program simulates a Brazilian Jiujitsu match between two opponents via Command Line.
+Creating a BJJ user program to practice and hone my Java skill set.
+This program aims to include several features in development such as:
+Live match setup & scoring, competition / open mat locator.